 What You Can Do

 If you took Prilosec, Zegerid or Nexium OTC and developed any side effects listed here, you may have a claim.
 Because drug manufacturers failed to warn consumers and physicians about dangers of long-term PPI use, patients are filing lawsuits.
-Get your free Nexium OTC claim evaluation today to see if you may qualify for financial compensation.
+Get your free Nexium claim evaluation today to see if you may qualify for financial compensation.
 After submitting your information, a Nexium lawyer will contact you to discuss your case and how to get the justice you deserve.